 What information do I need to include in the session plan?

-Session plan should include the following information:
+The session plan should include the following information:

 Note: You may add additional information as required.